 From Juliana Taiwo-Obalonye, Durban, South Africa

-He spoke, yesterday, during the opening of the second Intra African Trade Fair (IATF) at the Inkosi Albert Luthuli International Convention Centre in Durban, South Africa.
+He spoke at the opening of the 2nd Intra African Trade Fair at the Inkosi Albert Luthuli International Convention Centre in Durban, South Africa.

 The IATF2021 is a trade show that provides a platform for linking international buyers, sellers and investors as well as allowing for participants and visitors to profile and share market information and investment opportunities in support of intra-African trade and the economic integration of the continent.

 The 7-day event hosted by the South African government in conjunction with African Export-Import Bank (Afreximbank), has the theme focussing on the newly-launched African Continental Free Trade Area (AfCFTA).

 The free trade area is an African Union initiative that creates a single continental market for goods and services, with free movement of business persons and investments.

 According to him, the Trade Fair is also one of the key initiatives in support of the implementation of the African Continental Free Trade Area, which provides an opportunity for the continent to achieve economic emancipation and self reliance.
 A Obasanjo said: “The Intra African Trade Fair is an important component in righting the wrongs of the past and breaking down borders.
 It is aimed at building bridges to help us achieve the ambitions of agenda 2063 the Africa we want.
 In the context of post COVID-19 The Africa continental free trade area probably even more important role as the framework for African economic recovery.
 I agree that implementing the Africa continental free trade area is the bell stimulus for building forward better post pandemic economies.”

 Obasanjo, urged that despite the disruption caused by the COVID-19 pandemic, the momentum created by the first intra Africa trade on launch of African continental free trade area to drive intra African trade and integration needs to be sustained.